-Besides being an excellent fat source for weight loss, avocado is also among the best foods to break a fast.
+Besides being an excellent weight-loss fat source, avocado is among the best foods to break a fast.

-For most people, the avocado is easily digestible and keeps full longer than other foods.
+For most people, avocado is easily digestible and keeps them full longer than other foods.

 Accordingly, even 5 hours later, people who ate avocados are still a third less hungry than after eating other foods (Wien et al. 201311).

 Hence, avocado is ideal for preventing overeating after fasting.
 Especially after fasting for days, this can come in incredibly handy.